 Of all sports, soccer is the worldwide champion in terms of popularity.
 Whether it’s the fast-paced action, the jaw-dropping athleticism, or the determined spirit of the players, it’s impossible not to love.
 Many of us feed our obsession by following the UEFA Champions League, but what happens if your cable provider doesn’t show the games?
 How can you still get in on the action?

 About the UEFA Champions League

 The Union of European Football Associations (UEFA) organizes the Champions League, which replaced the European Cup back in 1992.
 The competition starts out with 32 teams from across Europe, divided into four groups of eight teams.
-The best two teams in each group advance, and the competition narrows until there is a grand champion.
+The best two teams in each group advance, and the competition narrows until there is an overall champion.

-There are a few television networks that show UEFA Champions League games, but you need a specific cable package to watch those games online.
+There are a few television networks that show UEFA Champions League games, but you often need a specific cable package to watch those games online.
 Sometimes you cannot access the games at all because of your computer’s IP address.
-Still, if you are in the right place, you may catch some of the games through:
+Still, if you are in the right place, or you pay for the right subscriptions, you may catch some of the games.

 - ESPN Deportes.
 The content here is in Spanish, but they do show some of the games live.

 - Fox Sports 1 and 2.
 Both networks give updates and videos related to UEFA.